 Well, at least we had a Plan C. Today, we had a snorkel survey to assist.

-Sibu Island tends to have more days of low visibility compared to other islands further north.
+Sibu Island tends to have more days of low visibility compared to islands further north.
 This is the main risk for underwater recreational activities here.

 Out at sea, we could see that the water was not clear that day.
 The day began with cloud, making the water seem even darker.
 (However, the day cleared later, enough to give Jason the worst sunburn I have ever seen, decidedly awarding me victory in our debate over whether it was smart or dumb to swim with a shirt on!)

 We looked out for breaks in the water surface as we passed through the ‘cafeteria’.
 The boatman claimed to see a dugong slightly breach the water in the distance, but we could not make it out.

 So we sped onward to the coral reefs of Pulau Sibu Kukus for the survey.

 Coral bleaching survey at Pulau Kukus

 Yun asked us to swim over the corals and come back with a ballpark estimate of the ratio of bleached to healthy coral.
 I already knew the difference between the two.
 I also knew to look closer at algae-covered coral, since the algae could be masking the white.

 The coral reef was already entirely bleached, even though the elevated sea temperatures had only just begun.
 The reef was a ghostly white sculpture on the sea floor, utterly naked.
 The few colourful reef fish swimming over them stood out brightly.
-I have not the heart to upload an image, and hope the reef has recovered.
+I have not the heart to upload an image, and hope the reef has since recovered.

 Going a bit deeper, the bleaching effect was more mixed.
 And the staghorn field seemed to be intact.

 The Back-to-the-Drawing-Board Plan

 Upon our return to Sibu Island, we left Yun to his work, and hoped the Marine Park was happy with the data.
 I promised him all the photos from my snorkelling camera.